EdLeckert/ha-tmobilehome/README.md

 | Friendly Name    | Description
 | -------------    | -----------
-| `Wi-Fi 2.4GHz`   | Turn off the radio for 2.4GHz Wi-Fi
+| `Wi-Fi 2.4GHz`   | Turn off the radio for 2.4GHz Wi-Fi.
+Disabled by default.
-| `Wi-Fi 5.0GHz`   | Turn off the radio for 5.0GHz Wi-Fi
+| `Wi-Fi 5.0GHz`   | Turn off the radio for 5.0GHz Wi-Fi.
+Disabled by default.

-Note: Turning off either radio disables Wi-Fi on that frequency.
+**Note: Turning off either radio disables Wi-Fi on that frequency.
 Do not turn off the Wi-Fi on the frequency you are currently using.
-Only turn all Wi-Fi off if you have a wired connection to your gateway.
+Only turn all Wi-Fi off if you have a wired connection to your gateway.**

 ### Actions

-Actions are available to control the gateway and the display of gateway information.
+Actions are available to control the gateway and to display gateway information.

 All actions begin with `T-Mobile Home Internet`, which will be omitted from the "Action Name" here for brevity.